javonharper/beethoven/README.txt

 The name is a play on the famous classical composer Ludwig van Beethoven and Beethoven the beloved mischievous dog.

 How Do I Use it:
-python beethoven-cli.py <root music directory>
+python beethoven.py <root music directory>

-Coming soon:
-gui application!